niharraju4/Pan-card/README.md

 - **Difference Image**: The difference image showing pixel-wise differences is displayed.
 - **Threshold Image**: The threshold image highlighting significant differences is displayed.

-This documentation provides a comprehensive guide to comparing images using SSIM and visualizing the differences effectively.

-**Author: Nihar Raju**